The Best Kenai Fjords Wildlife Cruise in Seward Alaska

 🧡 Support Dohrn Travels

-Some of the links in this post are affiliate links — which means if you click and book a stay, shop for gear, or plan a cruise, I may earn a small commission (at no extra cost to you).
+Some links in this post are affiliate links — if you click and shop, I earn a small commission at no extra cost to you.
+Your support keeps the road trips coming, and I genuinely appreciate it.

 The Kenai Fjords National Park Cruise is one of the top-rated wildlife and glacier cruise in Alaska for a reason.
 The park itself is a wild mix of ocean, mountains, and ice — home to nearly 40 glaciers and abundant marine life.
 Also, cruising here takes you to places unreachable by road, where Holgate and Aialik Glaciers spill directly into turquoise fjords.